aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-bookmarks/_index.md

 {{% alert color="primary" %}}

 All white spaces in the bookmarks were replaced with underscores.
 This restriction came from MS Word formats, since bookmarks in MS Word formats, like DOCX or DOC, cannot have white spaces.
-However, PDF allows such bookmarks.
+However, PDF enables such bookmarks.
 So now, if you need to use bookmarks in PDF, XPS or SWF outlines, you can use them with white spaces.

 {{% /alert %}}

-The following code example shows how to create a new bookmark.
+The following code example demonstrates how to create a new bookmark.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-bookmarks-CreateBookmark-CreateBookmark.java" >}}

 ### Obtaining Bookmarks

 Sometimes it is necessary to obtain a bookmark collection to iterate through bookmarks or for other purposes.
 Use the **Node.getRange** property exposed by any document node that returns a **Range** object representing the portion of the document contained in this node.
 Use this object to retrieve a **BookmarkCollection** and then use the collection indexer to get a specific bookmark.
-The code example given below shows how to obtain bookmarks from a bookmark collection.
+The code example given below demonstrates how to obtain bookmarks from a bookmark collection.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/bookmarks/AccessBookmarks/Bookmark.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-bookmarks-AccessBookmarks-1.java" >}}